On the nature of jets from a main sequence companion at the onset of common envelope evolution: Introduction

 \section{Introduction}

-The morphologies of many bipolar and elliptical planetary nebulae (PNe) with central binary systems (e.g., \citealt{Bujarrabaletal2018, Wessonetal2018, Jones2019H, Kovarietal2019, Miszalskietal2019MNRAS487, Oroszetal2019, Jones2020}) suggest that a main sequence companion accretes mass from the asymptotic giant branch (AGB) progenitor, or in some cases a red giant branch (RGB) progenitor, of the PN and launches jets that shape the PN (e.g., \citealt{Morris1987, Soker1990AJ, SahaiTrauger1998, RechyGarciaetal2017, AkashiSoker2018, Balicketal2019, Derlopaetal2019, EstrellaTrujilloetal2019, Tafoyaetal2019, Balicketal2020, RechyGarciaetal2020}; for an alternative view for some bipolar PNe see, e.g., \citealt{Baanetal2021}).
-The companion can launch the jets before the common envelope evolution (CEE), during, or after the CEE (e.g., \citealt{Tocknelletal2014, Guerreroetal2020, Soker2020Galax}). \cite{BlackmanLucchini2014} study the kinetic properties of outflows from 19 pre-planetary nebulae (pre-PNe; taken from \citealt{Bujarrabaletal2001} and \citealt{Sahaietal2008}).
-They conclude that a main sequence companions to the AGB progenitor of the pre-PNe should accrete at a very high rate to explain these kinetic properties.
-Accretion is likely via a Roche lobe overflow (RLOF) or during a CEE.
+There are many bipolar and elliptical planetary nebulae (PNe; including some post-asymptotic giant branch nebulae) with central binary systems (e.g., \citealt{Miszalskietal2019MNRAS487, Oroszetal2019, Jones2020}).
+The morphologies of many of these nebulae suggest that a main sequence companion accretes mass from the asymptotic giant branch (AGB) progenitor of the PN and launches jets that shape the PN (e.g., \citealt{Morris1987, Soker1990AJ, SahaiTrauger1998, RechyGarciaetal2017, AkashiSoker2018, Balicketal2019, Derlopaetal2019, EstrellaTrujilloetal2019, Tafoyaetal2019, Balicketal2020, RechyGarciaetal2020}; for an alternative view for some bipolar PNe see, e.g., \citealt{Baanetal2021}).
+In some cases the progenitor of the PN is a red giant branch (RGB) star (e.g., \citealt{Hillwigetal2017, Jonesetal2020, Jonesetal2022, Jonesetal2023} and \citealt{Sahaietal2017} for the Boomerang nebula).
+The companion can launch the jets before the common envelope evolution (CEE), during, or after the CEE (e.g., \citealt{Tocknelletal2014, Guerreroetal2020, Soker2020Galax, Kimeswengeretal2021}). \cite{BlackmanLucchini2014} study the kinetic properties of outflows from 19 pre-PNe (taken from \citealt{Bujarrabaletal2001} and \citealt{Sahaietal2008}).
+They conclude that main sequence companions to the AGB progenitors of the pre-PNe should accrete at a very high rate to explain these kinetic properties.
+Accretion might in some pre-PNe be via a Roche lobe overflow (RLOF), or, more likely for most or all pre-PNe, during a CEE.

 Theoretical studies should reveal the processes that allow main sequence companions to PN progenitors to launch energetic jets, before, during and/or after the CEE.
 This is the goal of this study.

 Based on the arguments listed above for PNe, as well as other systems, like intermediate-luminosity optical transients (ILOTs) and supernova impostors, I argued in \cite{Soker2020Galax} that main sequence stars in binary systems can accrete mass at a high rate from an accretion disk and launch jets, and that such high mass accretion rates can take place in the CEE phase, in particular at the onset of the CEE, including a possible grazing envelope evolution (GEE) phase.
 In this paper I examine a possible flow structure that allows a main sequence star to accrete mass and launch jets.